madhums/khabar/README.md

 We use environment variables to fetch the keys and secrets.

 #### Push notifications
+We support both Parse and AWS SNS to send out push notifications.
+As long as env variable `SNS_KEY` is not there push notifications are sent out using Parse.

+#### Push notifications (PARSE)

 We use [parse](https://www.parse.com/) to send push notifications.
 When you are sending out a notification using the [`POST /notifications`](#send-notification) api call, it looks for certain environment variables.
 These env variables are based on the categories (`app_name`s) you are using in the `topics_available` collection.